gzepr/monday-party/README.md

 	Once i met an old man planting a tree in it's garden, and i wondered why?
-	He said he'd always liked to live his life as if he would never die eventually
+	He said he'd always liked to live his life as if he would never die eventually!
 	That was a surpise, i thought:
-	"How interesting, I use to do the other other way around:
+	"How interesting, I use to do the other way around:
 	I always live as if I'll die tomorrow!"

 	You wish you had time to do more things